burger

 1. Click here to access the management of your product on the Infomaniak Manager (need help?).

-3. Click on the Connect a service button:
+3. Click on one of the shortcuts to Connect a service (mail or web):

-9. Return to your Infomaniak Manager to discover and use your new products.
+8. Go back to your Infomaniak Manager to discover and use your new products:

 Use your Starter products